adi-shelke/inotebook-frontend/README.md

 # Notes Master

-Notes Masrer is a tool to save your all personal notes on the cloud on the go with multiple user login system.
+Notes Master is a tool to save your all personal notes on the cloud on the go with multiple user login system.

 ## Authors